AliHossamTesla/AliHossamTesla/README.md

 **Software Engineer Student | Competitive Programmer | Backend Developer**

-I’m a Computer & Communications Engineering student at the Faculty of Engineering, Shoubra.
+I’m a Computer Engineering student at the Faculty of Engineering, Shoubra.
 Passionate about building scalable backend systems and solving algorithmic challenges that push the limits.

 ---